tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/transactions/decodescript.md

 * `hex`: (string) The hex-encoded script.
 * `type`: (string) The type of the script (e.g., 'pubkeyhash', 'multisig').
 * `reqSigs`: (numeric, optional) The required number of signatures if the script is a multisig script.
-* `addresses`: (array, optional) An array of Bitcoin addresses associated with the script if applicable.
+* `addresses`: (array, optional) An array of addresses associated with the script if applicable.
 * `p2sh`: (string, optional) The P2SH address for this script if applicable.

 ### JSON Examples